Sogefi GroupSogefi Group

 2015

-Sogefi plans to expand its presence in the North American markets through an investment of € 17 million at Monterrey (Mexico) in a new plant serving all three Business Units.
+Sogefi expands its presence in the North American markets through an investment of € 17 million in its plant in Monterrey (Mexico).

 Sogefi awarded by the Italian Gipa (groupement inter professionnel de l’automobile) with the “excellence trophy” in the category “contribution to the environment” and recognised with an award by Groupauto Italia for the contribution of Sogefi aftermarket in 'premium marketing' category.